spotinst/help/src/docs/ocean/getting-started/aks-test.md

-# Import an existing AKS Cluster to Ocean
+# Import an AKS Cluster to Ocean

 Ocean is a managed infrastructure service for Kubernetes that automatically adjusts infrastructure capacity and size to meet the needs of pods, containers, and applications.

 This procedure describes how to use the Spot Console to connect an existing AKS cluster to Ocean.

-Prerequisites
+## Prerequisites

-* Valid AKS Manager cluster with at least one node pool (for control-plane).
+* Valid AKS Managed cluster with at least one node pool (for control-plane).
 * Connect Spot account to Azure Subscription
 * Verify Connection to Spot Account
 * Enable Ocean to launch Spot VMs for Workloads